-Every person's contribution is valued
+Every person's contribution is valued.

 Being a Sue Ryder volunteer is a great way to gain skills, meet new people, take an active role in your community and could even help you develop a career in the charity sector.
-It is also a very meaningful way of giving something back, and helping others to receive incredible care.
+It is also a very meaningful way of giving something back, and helping others to receive more care.

-We welcome everyone – from young people just starting out in the world of work, to individuals with a llifetime of wisdom to share.
-Our volunteers receive training for the role they choose alongside ongoing support.
+We welcome everyone – from young people just starting out in the world of work to individuals with a llifetime of wisdom to share.
+Our volunteers receive training for the role they choose – be it in healthcare, fundraising or retail – alongside ongoing support.

 As a Sue Ryder volunteer you'll develop your skills and experience, make new friends, and have a really good time along the way.

 Volunteering is great for your personal and career development, and with us you can:

 - begin your career in the not-for-profit sector

 - contribute to your organisation's corporate social responsibility with employee-supported volunteering

 - kick off your ethical footprint in life if you are a school-aged volunteer